harry-gunn/data-system-design/README.md

 #### 'Layer processing' jobs

-The bronze to Silver and Silver to Gold jobs take our data between the layers by transforming them and joining with other datasets.
+The bronze to silver and silver to gold jobs take our data between the layers by transforming them and joining with other datasets.
 An example of a transformation to a specific gold table could be rolling data up from daily to monthly - summing some of it, averaging other parts and so on.
 These, as with the ingesters, are streaming jobs deployed in EKS.

 ## Vessel Consumption Prediction